BerkayMehmetSert/BerkayMehmetSert/README.md

 </h1>

 <p align="left">
-I am a Full Stack Developer and UI/UX designer.
+I am a Backend Developer and UI/UX designer.
 I love code, design, and illustrations.
 Programmer by profession, developer for passion.
 </p>
 <h3>About me:</h3>